tatebonham/Speedy-Shapes/README.md

 # Speedy-Shapes

-You ever want a be a speedy shape, well now you can!
+You know how you never wanted to be stuck in a loop avoiding shapes flying at you in high-speed, well too bad!
 Introducing Speedy Shapes, you will play as Cringy the Cube making his way through the obstacle course that he can't seem to stop waking up in.
 Cringy must go through both levels to return back to his own reality and break the cycle once and for all.

 ---